Click here to donate to

 even change lives with his smile.

-Update on Sammy Joe at Age 17
+Sammy Joe at Age 17

-Sammy-Joe is now 17 and we have raised money to go back to the USA.
+money to go back to the USA.

-has been extremely hard for him adjusting to his new way of life with his food peg, which we have named
+him to adjust to his new way of life with his food peg, which we named "POLLY ".
+All the new medications he

-"POLLY ".
-All the new medications he is on and just the new way of living is a also a big adjustment.
-He is
+was on and the new way of living was also a big adjustment.
+He used his wheelchair more often, and I

-also using his wheelchair more often, and I suspect that there will be more changes to Sammy-Joes life as
+suspect that there will be more changes to Sammy-Joe’s life as he gets older, reminding everyone that this

-may or may not lose some other abilities.
+is a neurodegenerative disease and as time gets on Sammy-Joe may or may not lose some other abilities.

-matter how minimal it is.
+how minimal it is.

 So what ever happens it is irreversible and it is highly likely that it will progress, and will be a progressive